 What Percentage Of Borrowers Will Pay Back A Vehicle Title Loan

-We’re not surprised that over 70% of title loan applicants will ultimately pay back any money they borrowed.
-Borrowers who use title loans typically don’t have a lot of other options.
+We’re not surprised that over 70% of secured lending applicants will ultimately pay back any money they borrowed.
+Borrowers who take out equity loans typically don’t have a lot of other options.
 Plus, even if a borrower has bad credit, a car is still a valuable asset and usually worth more than the amount needed to be borrowed.
-Of course, there are some borrowers who can never afford to repay their car title loan because they make less money or have higher monthly expenses but the vast majority of borrowers do eventually pay back the amount borrowed and face little to no risk of a title loan default.
+Of course, there are some borrowers who can never afford to repay their loan because they make less money or have higher monthly expenses but the vast majority of borrowers do eventually pay back the amount borrowed and face little to no risk of a title loan default.

 Can I Make Extra or Early Payments To Avoid Excessive Finance Charges